-Available for viewing and download below are the J/80 International Class Rules, as approved by the ISAF for International Class status.
-These files are in Adobe Acrobat format (.pdf) and require the free Adobe Acrobat Reader software available from adobe to open, read & print.
+Available for viewing and download below are the J/80 International Class Rules, as approved by World Sailing for International Class status.
+These files are in Adobe Acrobat format (.pdf).

 Technical Committee Interpretations